-As can be seen from the Generation Contribution line in the figure, the dispatch of Duke and Progress generation had no effect on the Base AFC.
+As can be seen from the Generation Contribution line in the figure, the dispatch of Duke and Progress generation had little effect on the Base AFC.
+The only generation with significance to the flowgate is the station unloading the flowgate with a percent shift factor, and the station unloading the flowgate with a percent shift factor.
+These generators operated normally and in merit on June 19 and 20 when the refusals occurred.